Are Archery Arrows Reusable (The Definitive Answer)

 Breaking an arrow is actually quite hard if you are shooting on regular targets.
 The fletching will be the part you need to fix most often.
 Arrows are made of stronger materials now, usually carbon or aluminum or a mix of both and therefore they can last longer.

 Hunting is different.
 If your target is moving or your arrow hits a bone the arrow can easily be damaged.

-In order to keep your arrows safe at all times we recommend you to use an arrow case, you can find our suggested arrow cases here
+In order to keep your arrows safe at all times we recommend you use an arrow case, you can find our suggested arrow cases here

 What arrows to use?

 Choosing the right arrow to use depends on the bow and the person who uses it.
 Having the right length and an arrow that fits the bow`s draw length is important.
-For example, an arrow that limited to a 55# draw should not be used on a 60# draw bow.
+For example, an arrow that is limited to a 55# draw should not be used on a 60# draw bow.